Purchase Beautiful Ferns For Ohio from TN Nursery

 The Christmas fern grows in a circular pattern and is an evergreen; It likes partial shade and sandy soil.
 It is not recommended for moist soils.
 The Christmas fern grows between 1-2 feet in height and should be spaced at least 1 foot apart.
 This beautiful fern received its name because early settlers used it as a Christmas decoration.

 The maidenhair fern thrives in a shady garden and has lovely feather-like foliage.
 It will grow best in moist, wooded areas of your garden.
 This plant was commonly used in shampoo, which lends it the name maidenhair.
 If your soil is not acidic enough for this fern, you can add lime rock.
 This fern is not very demanding, making it great for any level gardener.

 Lady fern is a larger plant that loves a damp shady area also.
 This plant has an exquisite appearance and will be a beautiful addition to your garden.
 This fern can reach up to 48 inches in height.
 Fertilizing the lady fern once in the spring will keep it quite happy.
 Like the maidenhair fern, this plant will be easy to care for.

-Using beautifully flowing ferns in a garden can create an aesthetically pleasing space, that has a natural feeling.
-The contrast from the strict lines of many landscape designs.
+Using beautifully flowing ferns in a garden can create an aesthetically pleasing space with a natural feeling—the contrast from the strict lines of many landscape designs.